BeyondTheClouds/enoslib/docs/tutorials/distem.rst

     - the distem coordinator runs one of your node (randomly picked)
     - one SSH keypair is generated for the inter-nodes connectivity and the vnodes external access
     - EnOSlib SSH connection to the vnodes are tunneled through the coordinator node (make sure to do the same if you want to SSH manually)
+    - One single network (slash_22) is currently supported